-Scope: local Type: required Intent: out.
-An integer value; 0 means no error has been detected.

-psb_gefree - Frees a dense matrix

-call psb_gefree(x, desc_a, info)

-x The dense matrix to be freed.

 Scope: local

 Type: required

 Intent: inout.

-Specified as: a rank one or two array with the ALLOCATABLE or an object of type psb_T_vect_type, of type real, complex or integer.
+Specified as: a rank one or two array with the ALLOCATABLE attribute, psb_gefree - Frees a dense matrix call psb_gefree(x, desc_a, info)

-desc_a The communication descriptor.
-Scope: local Type: required Intent: in.
-Specified as: a variable of type psb_desc_type.

-info Error code.
-Scope: local Type: required Intent: out.
-An integer value; 0 means no error has been detected.
+\mathbf{x} The dense matrix to be freed.

-psb_gelp - Applies a left permutation to a dense matrix

-call psb_gelp(trans, iperm, x, info)
+Specified as: a rank one or two array with the ALLOCATABLE attribute, psb_gelp - Applies a left permutation to a dense matrix call psb_gelp(trans, iperm, x, info)

+$\mathbf{desc}{-}\mathbf{a}$ The communication descriptor.

 trans A character that specifies whether to permute A or A^T .
-Scope: local Type: required Intent: in.

 Specified as: a single character with value 'N' for A or 'T' for A^T .

 iperm An integer array containing permutation information.

-Scope: local

-Type: required

-Intent: in.

 Specified as: an integer one-dimensional array.

-x The dense matrix to be permuted.
+\mathbf{x} The dense matrix to be permuted.

-Scope: local

-Type: required

-Intent: inout.

 Specified as: a one or two dimensional array.